aisthesis/scripts/README.md

-scripts
+Generic scripts
 ===
-Scripts applicable in diverse contexts.
-Utility scripts provide generic functions such as shuffle() for shuffling an array.
+Utility scripts define functions such as shuffle() for shuffling an array.
-Extension scripts extend built-in JavaScript objects to provide additional features, such as inheritance.
+Extension scripts such as subclass.js extend built-in JavaScript objects to provide additional features, such as inheritance.